Creating Your Own Self Service Webinar

 Once you have added your presenter to your event you can send them their login details directly from the WorkCast Platform.
 Simply click on the 'Email Login Details' button above the presenter information in your session and choose the presenters you wish to email.
 This will then send an email to your presenter with their login details.

 If you are using phone bridge audio the dial in details are displayed in the WorkCast Studio when you and your presenters login.
+NOTE: dial in details are unique to the session and to the presenter.

 4. Running your Event